BerniHacker/CV/README.md

 # CV

-This repository contains my CV and my porfolio of data analytics projects.
+This repository contains my CV and my portfolio of data analytics projects.

 To access the HTML files, please use the links indicated below.